Qodana runs are configured via the

 By default, sanity checks are enabled in Qodana.
 You can disable them using this snippet:

-You can enable the License audit feature using the
+You can run the License audit feature by enabling the

 Ignore a dependency